dangmai/ansible-playbooks/README.md

 How to run
 ----------

-Copy `.env.sample.yml` to `.env.yml` and update the values inside it.
+Copy `inventory.sample` to `inventory` and update the values inside it.

 ```
 ansible-galaxy install -r requirements.yml
-ansible-playbook playbook.yml -f 10
+ansible-playbook playbook.yml -i inventory -f 10
 ```